Skip to main content Skip to main navigation

 • Set targets in all nine emissions-intensive sectors required under our NZBA commitment2.

-• Published our 2023 Modern Slavery Statement in response to the Australian Modern Slavery Act 2018 (Cth) and the United Kingdom’s Modern Slavery Act 2015 (UK) and continued to strengthen our modern slavery due diligence.
+• Published our 2023 Modern Slavery Statement in response to the Australian Modern Slavery Act 2018 (Cth) and the United Kingdom’s Modern Slavery Act 2015 (UK) and continued to strengthen our modern slavery due diligence3.

 • Developed our Sustainable Upgrades home and investor loans, collaborating with the Clean Energy Finance Corporation (CEFC) to enable home loan customers to invest in the energy efficiency or climate resilience of their properties and reduce their energy costs.